Stacktape

 • static-website:

-• this setup caches all the content on the CDN but never caches files in the browser.
+• This setup caches all content on the CDN but never in the browser.

 • gatsby-static-website: